 Get a bird's-eye view of Ninh Bình at Hang Múa, where 500 steps have been dramatically carved into the steep face of a mountain.
-At the top, a lookout points offers a vista across the Tràng An Scenic Landscape Complex, where the river winds lazily among paddies, hemmed up by limestone outcrops.
-If you still have energy left, embark on another climb to the awe-inspiring lookout at Bích Động Pagoda.
+At the top, a lookout point offers a surreal vista of the river winding lazily among paddies and limestone outcrops.

-Today the capital of Vietnam is Hanoi, but in the past that honour was held by Hoa Lư.
-This small ancient city served as Vietnam’s politcal centre in the 10th and 11th centuries.
-Today, it’s a good place to get a history fix at two impressive restored pagodas.
+Today the capital of Vietnam is Hanoi, but in the 10th and 11th centuries that honour was held by Hoa Lư.
+This small ancient city was naturally protected from invasions by karsts and rivers.
+Today, it’s a good place to get a history fix.

-An exotic boating experience is a must-do at the Vân Long Nature Reserve.
+An exotic row boat experience is a must-do at the Vân Long Nature Reserve.
 Keep your eyes open for exotic friends, such as the black-faced spoonbill and the Delacour's Langur, one of the world’s most endangered primates.
-For guaranteed primate sightings, visit the Endangered Primate Rescue Centre in Cúc Phương National Park nearby.
-Here, along with the Delacour's Langur, you'll see golden-headed langurs, Tonkin snub-nosed monkeys, and black crested gibbons.

-An important place of pilgrimage and the largest complex of Buddhist temples in the country, Bái Đính is a fascinating site for its mix of old and new.
+The largest complex of Buddhist temples in the country, Bái Đính is a mix of old and new styles.
 Ancient temples are housed in caves you can only reach via a pretty climb of 300 steps, while the new temple area covers an area of 500 hectares.
-This is a tranquil place to wile away an afternoon.

-The temperatures in Ninh Bình are kindest in March to May and September to November.
+The temperatures in Ninh Bình are ideal from March to May and September to November.
 For the finest views, go during harvest season in October.
 If you visit in the hotter months from July to August, be prepared for random downpours and stormy moments.